 Early Childhood Extended Day

-The Early Childhood extended day program is organized by day of the week and activity.
-The students rotate through stations that consist of an activity, a snack, and play time.
-On Mondays and Wednesdays, the focus is art-based, with students creating a designated craft as their activity.
-Tuesdays are for “tasting,” and the students cook foods/treats at an age-appropriate level.
-Thursdays are reserved for exposure to various activities such as swimming, tennis, dance, art.
-Every Friday, students participate in a variety of group games.
+The Early Childhood extended day program is organized and has students rotate through stations that consist of an activity, a snack, and play time.
+Our daily focus is art-based, with students creating a designated craft as their activity and group games.
+Students cook foods/treats at an age-appropriate level.
+Students are exposed to various activities such as swimming (EC), tennis, dance, art.

 Lower and Middle Divisions Extended Day